pinpinp9/BLOG/content/post/C-sharp2.md

 #####  C#-CONVERT IMAGE TO BINARY DATA

-Using MemoryStream to convert data to byte
+Using MemoryStream to convert data type

 ```
 private byte[] SavePhoto() {